vlab-cs-ucsb/ABC/README.md

     ``$ sudo apt install git``
   - ABC is an autotools project, you need to setup autotools in your system.
 Please make sure you have installed all the tools below.

-    ``$ sudo apt-get install build-essential autoconf automake libtool intltool ``
+    ``$ sudo apt install build-essential autoconf automake libtool intltool ``
   - Lex and Yacc.
 ABC is tested with [Flex 2.6.0](https://www.gnu.org/software/flex/flex.html) and [Bison 3.0.4](https://www.gnu.org/software/bison/).

     ``$ sudo apt install flex bison``

-  - [Boost Multiprecision](http://www.boost.org/doc/libs/1_62_0/libs/multiprecision/doc/html/index.html).
-You can get it by install boost math library.

-  ``$ sudo apt install libboost-math1.58.0 ``
   - Python (optional).
 A short installation script is written in pyhton.

     ``$ sudo apt install python``

 ####Project Dependencies
   - [Glog](https://github.com/google/glog) logging library for C++.
 It is an autotools project.
   Please follow the instructions in their website if the below shortcut doesn't work for you.
+Don't forget to apply patch as below:

   ```
   $ cd <your home directory or a preferred directory>